-MILWAUKEE – A new Marquette Law School Poll national survey finds Vice President Kamala Harris is the choice for president of 52% of registered voters and former President Donald Trump is the choice of 48%.
-Among likely voters, Harris receives 53% and Trump 47%.
-These results include voters who initially did not choose Harris or Trump but who were then asked whom they would vote for if they had to choose.
+MILWAUKEE – A new Marquette Law School Poll national survey finds that in the race for president, Democratic Vice President Kamala Harris is the choice of 48% and Republican former President Donald Trump is the choice of 47% among likely voters, with 4% saying they would vote for someone else and 1% who would not vote for president.

-Perceptions of the candidates
+Perceptions of presidential and vice-presidential candidates

 Table 1: Harris favorability trend